larsthorup/aws-copilot-sandbox/README.md

 ## TODO

-- Let's Encrypt for https for traefik in public swarm
 - deploy demo environments on cloud hosted docker swarm on https://${STACK}.${SWARM_HOST}
   - with a registry for demo environments?
     - REGISTRY_HOST